Financial Support

 • proof of your bank account (see step 1)

-If you are also applying for Temporary Additional Support (TAS), you will also need to provide proof that you’re paying rent.
+If you are also applying for Temporary Additional Support (TAS), you will need to provide proof that you’re paying rent.
 Usually this is an agreement you have signed with your landlord or your flatmate showing the amount of rent you’re paying.
 If you are paying board (for both rent and food), WINZ will only help pay towards the rent part of your board.
 The following templates provide what this agreement should contain:

 Step 3.
 Applying for an IRD (tax) number

-The third step is to apply for an IRD number to make sure you’re paying the right amount of tax.
 Asylum seekers do not need an IRD number to apply for a WINZ benefit initially.
-However, you should apply for an IRD number once you receive a work visa.
+However, you should apply for an IRD number as soon as you can, especially once you start to receive a WINZ benefit or start to earn an income.

-When verifying your identity at an IRD service centre or an AA Driver Licensing Agent, you will need to provide:
+When applying for an IRD number, you will need to provide:

 You can find more information on the official IRD website

-Contact ASST for support if you run into any problems in this process.
+You can contact ASST for support if you run into any problems in this process.

 Other financial support asylum seekers and convention refugees on temporary visas may be eligible for